Operators whose adjoints and second adjoints are almost Dunford-Pettis: When or is almost Dunford-Pettis even if is not

-Recall that an operator $T$ from a Banach lattice $E$ to a Banach space $F$ is {\it order weakly compact} if $T([0,x])$ is relatively weakly compact in $F$ for every positive $x \in E$.
-For the theory of such operators we refer to \cite[Section 3.4, p.\,191]{nieberg} and \cite[p.\,318]{positiveoperators}.
+Recall that an operator $T$ from a Banach lattice $E$ to a Banach space $X$ is {\it order weakly compact} if $T([0,x])$ is relatively weakly compact in $X$ for every positive $x \in E$ (see \cite[Section 3.4, p.\,191]{nieberg} and \cite[p.\,318]{positiveoperators}).
+By \cite[Theorem 5.57]{positiveoperators} it follows easily that every almost Dunford-Pettis operator is order weakly compact.
+The identity operator on $c_0$ shows that the converse does not hold in general.

-Of course, weakly compact operators are order weakly compact, but the identity operator on $L_1[0,1]$ is an order weakly compact non weakly compact operator \cite[p.\,319]{positiveoperators}.

-To justify the next theorem, let us see that order weakly compact operators are not always positively limited.
-On the one hand, the identity operator on $\ell_2$ is obvious weakly compact, hence order weakly compact.
-On the other hand, it is not positively limited because the canonical unit vectors $(e_n)_{n=1}^\infty$ form a positive weak$^*$-null normalized sequence in $\ell_2= \ell_2^*$.
+To motivate the next theorem, note that, on the one hand, the identity operator on $\ell_2$ is obviously weakly compact, hence order weakly compact.
+On the other hand, arguing with the sequence of canonical unit vectors we see easily that its adjoint, which coincides with itself, is not positively limited.

-\begin{theorem} Let $E$ be a Banach lattice in which every positive bounded disjoint sequence is order bounded.
-Then, no matter the Banach lattice $F$, every order weakly compact regular operator $T \colon E \longrightarrow F$ is positively limited, hence $T^{\ast}$ is almost Dunford-Pettis. \end{theorem}